BlizzCrafter/MonoGame.Invisible/README.md

 }
 ```

-More helpful stuff and feaures inside! 🔎
+More helpful stuff and features inside! 🔎

 > [!NOTE]
 > Only works with a **MonoGame.Framework.WindowsDX** project!